How to Answer Interview Questions - Q82

 Reliable, dedicated, hard-working, honest, organized, trustworthy, efficient, positive, dynamic, strategic, detail-oriented, motivated, self-starter, calm, caring, empathetic, loyal, a leader, professional, flexible, adaptable, a quick learner.
 It depends on you and your job.

 The key: Be consistent.
-Don’t say something that your references will contradict.
-Either the interviewer will notice the distinct lack of a similar response in your references, or they might even just come out and ask, “Do you think Suzie is someone who ___?”
-And if they get a long pause as a response, you have just damaged your chances very badly.
+Don’t say something your references will contradict.
+Either the interviewer will notice the lack of a similar response in your references, or they might even come out and ask, “Do you think Suzie is someone who ___?”
+If they get a long pause as a response, you have just damaged your chances very badly.

 FREE Training - How to Answer Interview Questions